MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-views-of-native-objects.md

 - `Rank` specifies the rank of the array.
 - The `Size` element accepts the implicit `$i` parameter, which it substitutes with the dimension index to find the length of the array in that dimension.
 In the previous example, the expression `_M_extent.M_base[0]` should give the length of the 0th dimension, `_M_extent._M_base[1]` the 1st, and so on.

-Here's how a two-dimensional `Concurrency::array` object looks in the debugger:
+Here's how a two-dimensional `Concurrency::array` object looks in the debugger window:

 ![Two-dimensional array with ArrayItems expansion](../debugger/media/dbg_natvis_expand_arrayitems_2d.png "Two-dimensional array with ArrayItems expansion")